INTRODUCTION

 Be careful

-Jesus warns his disciples against the false practices and motives of the scribes and Pharisees.
-“I tell you, unless your righteousness surpasses that of the scribes and Pharisees, you will not enter into the kingdom of heaven” (Mt 5:20).
-They were adamant in their erroneous practices and declined to correct their mistakes when Jesus warned them.
-The disciples who were misled by the leaders must realize their falsities and should behave differently according to Jesus’ teachings.
+Jesus warned his disciples against the false practices and motives of the Scribes and the Pharisees – “I tell you, unless your righteousness surpasses that of the Scribes and the Pharisees, you will not enter into the Kingdom of Heaven” (Mt 5:20).
+They were adamant in pursuing their erroneous practices and declined to correct their mistakes when Jesus warned them.
+The disciples whom the leaders misled must realize their falsities and should behave differently, i.e. in keeping with Jesus’ teachings.

 Sedāqâ, the Hebrew word for alms, also means justice or righteousness.
-So, Bible translators use almsgiving and righteous acts interchangeably, though righteousness has a wider sense than almsgiving or acts of mercy.
-Based on the trend of the time when the rich people made a show of their charity, Jesus taught if the motive is public reputation and not kindness toward others, the reward for it is paid off in the self-glory.
-Publicity others give as a role model for the public, or unintentional publicity is a distinct case.
-The motivation behind every action is important before God.
+So, the Bible translators use almsgiving and righteous acts interchangeably, though righteousness has a wider meaning than almsgiving or acts of mercy.
+Based on the trend of the time when the rich made a show of their charity, Jesus taught if the motive is public reputation and not kindness towards others, the reward for it is paid off in the self-glory attained.
+The publicity that others give us in whatever role we play is generally undesirable, motivation behind every action being more important before God.

-Almsgiving involves compassion for the less fortunate and the thirst for justice in the society.
+Almsgiving involves compassion for the less fortunate and a thirst for justice in society.
 Prosperity or poverty can happen regardless of one’s merits or demerits.
 But as children of God, humans have to consider each other as siblings and support one another in this world.
-When it is done in God’s name who is the common Father of all, He will reward us for the good intentional sharing.
+When we do it in the name of God who is the common Father of all, He will reward us for our good intentions.

-The precept of almsgiving and justice developed with the settlement of Israelites in the promised land.
-Until then, they were a seminomadic group without considerable inequalities.
+The precept of almsgiving and justice developed with the settlement of the Israelites in the Promised Land.
+Until then, they were a semi-nomadic group without considerable inequalities.
 God miraculously provided them food and water during the 40 years of their wandering in the desert.
-After the possession and distribution of the promised land to tribes and families, inequalities grew owing to various reasons.
-Therefore, God made regulations that required the wealthy to provide for the poor.
+After the possession and distribution of the Promised Land among the tribes and families, inequalities grew owing to various reasons.
+Therefore, God made regulations that required the wealthy to provide for the poor:

-(3) Once in three years tithe was given for taking care of the Levites and the poor.
-“At the end of every third year you shall bring out all the tithes of your produce for that year and deposit them within your own communities, that the Levite who has no hereditary portion with you, and also the resident alien, the orphan and the widow within your gates, may come and eat and be satisfied; so that the LORD, your God, may bless you in all that you undertake” (Deut 14:28-29).
+(3) Once in three years, the Israelites gave tithe for taking care of the Levites and the poor – “At the end of every third year you shall bring out all the tithes of your produce for that year and deposit them within your own communities, that the Levite who has no hereditary portion with you, and also the resident alien, the orphan and the widow within your gates, may come and eat and be satisfied; so that the LORD, your God, may bless you in all that you undertake” (Deut 14:28-29).

 (4) During the sabbatical year, the debts were forgiven (Deut 15:1), and the poor could eat from the land that was left uncultivated during the sabbatical year (Ex 23:11).

-(5) On every 50th year, the poor who had sold the property could reclaim them so that equality be maintained.
+(5) At every 50th year, the poor who had sold their property could reclaim the same so that equality be maintained.
 “But if the person does not acquire sufficient means to buy back the land, what was sold shall remain in the possession of the purchaser until the year of the jubilee, when it must be released and returned to the original owner” (Lev 25:28).

-John the Baptist presented sharing resources as a sign of repentance.
-“Whoever has two tunics should share with the person who has none.
+John the Baptist presented sharing resources as a sign of repentance – “Whoever has two tunics should share with the person who has none.
 And whoever has food should do likewise” (Lk 3:11).
-Jesus advised to love and to help the enemies.
-“Love your enemies and do good to them, and lend expecting nothing back; then your reward will be great and you will be children of the Most High, for he himself is kind to the ungrateful and the wicked” (Lk 6:35).
+Jesus has advised us to love and to help enemies.
+“Love your enemies and do good to them, and lend expecting nothing back; then your reward will be great and you will be children of the Most High, for He Himself is kind to the ungrateful and the wicked” (Lk 6:35).
 Jesus and the apostles used to give money to the poor from the little donations they had received (Jn 13:29).
 John the Apostle taught, “If someone who has worldly means sees a brother in need and refuses him compassion, how can the love of God remain in him?
 Children, let us love not in word or speech but in deed and truth” (1 Jn 3:17-18).

 Alms & Righteousness

-Almsgiving and righteousness can be seen from different angles:
+We shall see almsgiving and righteousness from different angles:

-The acts of mercy are meritorious before God, and He will reward for every good deed done on behalf of Him.
+Any act of mercy is meritorious before God, and He will reward every good deed done on behalf of Him.
 “When you give, give generously and not with a stingy heart; for that, the LORD, your God, will bless you in all your works and undertakings” (Deut 15:10).
-During the Old Testament times, such rewards were expected in this life.
-According to Jesus, this can be true, but the full reward will be in heaven.
-The Last Judgement is based on our good deeds or our sins of omission for the poor (Mt 25:31-46).
-Jesus even dignified the poor as his representatives.
-“Amen, I say to you, whatever you did for one of these least brothers of mine, you did for me” (Mt 25:40).
+During Old Testament times, such rewards were expected in this life.
+According to Jesus, this can be true, but the full and final reward will be in heaven.
+The Last Judgement is based on our virtuous deeds or our sins of omission in relation to the poor (Mt 25:31-46).
+Jesus even raised the dignity of the poor by equating them with himself – “Amen, I say to you, whatever you did for one of these least brothers of mine, you did for me” (Mt 25:40).
 So, we have the privilege of serving Jesus through those who need our help.
 Denial of support to the poor is punishable.
 “Those who shut their ears to the cry of the poor will themselves call out and not be answered” (Prov 21:13).
 At the last judgement those who deny help will hear the harsh judgement from Jesus, “‘Amen, I say to you, what you did not do for one of these least ones, you did not do for me.’
 And these will go off to eternal punishment, but the righteous to eternal life” (Mt 25:45-46).

 from your Father in heaven

-In the Lord’s prayer, Jesus gave us the privilege to call God “Our Father in heaven.”
+In the Lord’s prayer, Jesus gives us the privilege to call God “Our Father in heaven.”
 Heaven is where the Father exists.
-Here Jesus says, “your Father in heaven” will reward you for all your good deeds of mercy, provided your motive was not to project yourselves before others.
+Here Jesus says, “your Father in heaven” will reward you for all your charitable deeds, provided your motive was not to project yourselves before others.

 (2) When you give something to the poor, do not have it trumpeted before you, as the hypocrites do in the synagogues and in the streets in order to be praised by the people.
 I assure you, they have received their reward in full already.

-Beggars seeking alms usually appear at the houses of prayer like Temple and synagogues because the Jews used to offer alms as part of their piety.
+Beggars seeking alms usually appear at the houses of prayer like the Temple and synagogues because the offering of alms was part of Jewish piety.
 The synagogues had collection boxes for receiving alms for distribution to the poor.
-In a wider sense, synagogue also meant any public gathering for prayer or any other purpose.
-They also seek help in the streets or pathways where many people usually pass by.
+In a wider context, synagogue also meant any public gathering for prayer or any other purpose.
+They also seek help in the streets or on the pathways usually traversed by people.
 Jesus criticized the rich who were interested in fame rather than donating in private.
-Jesus wants charity out of love without humiliating the recipients.
+Jesus wants charity out of love without humiliation to the recipient.

-Since synagogues and streets were public places, the hypocrites distributed alms in front of the crowd, assuring that they notice their generosity.
-The public admired the generous contributors because almsgiving is a virtue.
+Since synagogues and streets were public places, the hypocrites distributed alms in front of crowds, brazenly ensuring that their generosity would not go unnoticed.
+The public admired the generosity of the contributors because almsgiving was considered a virtue.

 Jesus was sure of what he was declaring.

-By this proverbial usage, Jesus recommended private charity and voluntary service, which are rewarding from God.
+By this proverbial usage, Jesus recommended private charity and voluntary service, which are rewarding in that they come from God.
 It will also respect the privacy and dignity of the recipients.
 Traditionally, the right hand has a positive or spiritual element attached to it because we offer donations and charitable services mainly using the right hand.
 It is symbolic of power and help.
-The left hand is considered as self-centered.
+The left hand was considered as self-centred.
 However, some people are left-handed.
-Though both hands are of the same body, this hyperbolic expression emphasizes the nobility of private giving, which is more pleasing to God than giving with pride and publicity.
+Though both hands are of the same body, this hyperbolic expression emphasizes the nobility of private giving, which is more pleasing to God than giving with pride and accompanied by publicity.

 (4) so that your gift remains really secret.
 Your Father who sees what is kept secret, will reward you.

 “Jewish tradition tells us that in the ancient Jerusalem Temple there was a room known as the Chamber of Secrets.
-Donors would go there to secretly make charitable donations and people from good families who had become impoverished would go there in secret to take the donations, to feed themselves and their loved ones” (https://www.wamc.org/commentary-opinion/2020-12-31/dan-ornstein-the-chamber-of-secrets).
-Thus, the Chamber of Secrets was for private giving and confidential receiving without embarrassment.
+Donors would go there to secretly make charitable donations and people from good families who had become impoverished would go there in secret to take the donations, to feed themselves and their loved ones” (https://www.wamc.org/commentary-opinion/2020-12-31/danornstein-the-chamber-of-secrets).
+Thus, the Chamber of Secrets was for private giving and confidential receiving devoid of embarrassment.
 It is better to avoid giving for one’s own publicity than harming the dignity of the recipient.
-But the Pharisees and scribes had ignored such valuable Jewish practices and gave alms for their self-glory while degrading the poor.
+But the Pharisees and the Scribes had ignored such valuable Jewish practices and gave alms for their self-glory while degrading the poor.

 (Mt 6:5) When you pray, do not be like the hypocrites.
 They love to stand and pray in the synagogues or on street corners to be seen by everyone.
 I assure you, they have already been paid in full.